 NAKAMOTO CONSENSUS PROBLEMS

 In the blockchain community, depending on who you talk to, you’ll be given a different idea of what are the Nakamoto Consensus problems.
 Despite this, we can still identify the most debated ones and those with a stronger accord.
-These are: scalability, centralisation, environmental sustainability and fungibility.
+These are scalability, centralization, environmental sustainability, and fungibility.

 Scalability is the capacity of a system to grow smoothly when needed.
 Numerous times a basically unknown web service has become very popular overnight or in a few days and was not able to sustain the traffic generated by the new users.
 The same applies to blockchain systems, which can end up congested if the number of incoming transactions exceeds those that can be handled.
 In this case, a blockchain reaches its limit and becomes less useful, ending up losing users and therefore its economic value.